 - Instructors often use proctoring to ensure the academic integrity of course assessments

 Learning in any environment requires a certain level of independence, motivation, and time management.
-Our online format allows you to balance coursework alongside your personal and professional life.
 Across a broad range of disciplines, we have seen students from diverse backgrounds, age groups, and levels of technological skill succeed while learning online.

 Here are some questions to help you assess if an online program is a good fit for your needs.